-Keck Graduate Institute brings together faculty with expertise in bioengineering, computational biology, applied molecular and cellular biology, and bioscience business under one administration, with no departmental boundaries.
-To facilitate interdisciplinary collaborations between faculty from diverse backgrounds, KGI has established four centers based on our unique institutional capabilities.
+Keck Graduate Institute brings together faculty with expertise in bioengineering, computational biology, applied molecular and cellular biology, genetics, and bioscience business under one administration, with no departmental boundaries.
+To facilitate interdisciplinary collaborations between faculty from diverse backgrounds, KGI has established five centers based on our unique institutional capabilities.

 Amgen Bioprocessing Center

 One of the most important teaching and research laboratories at Keck Graduate Institute, the Amgen Bioprocessing Center serves as the basis for the bioprocessing focus track offered as part of KGI’s Master of Business and Science (MBS) program, as well as the Master of Engineering (MEng) in Biopharmaceutical Processing program.
 The Center is a state-of-the-art facility where MEng and MBS students learn the skills necessary to become leaders in bioprocessing.